Bright Rwamirama

-Bright Kanyontore Rwamirama is a Ugandan politician and retired army officer.
+Bright Kanyontore Rwamirama (born 16 December 1954) is a Ugandan politician, Member of Parliament and retired army officer.
 He is the minister for animal industry in the Ugandan cabinet.
 He was appointed to that position on 1 June 2006.
-In the cabinet reshuffle of 16 February 2009, that of 27 May 2011, and that of 1 March 2015, he retained his cabinet post.
-He also serves as the elected Member of Parliament representing "Isingiro County North", Isingiro District.
-He has served in that capacity continuously since 2001. and he beat Posiono Mugyenyi in 2021 general election.
+In the cabinet reshuffle of 16 February 2009, 27 May 2011, and 1 March 2015, he retained his cabinet post.
+He also serves as the elected Member of Parliament representing Isingiro County North, Isingiro District.
+He has served in that capacity continuously since 2001.
+He defeated Posiono Mugyenyi in the 2021 general election.

-Background and education
+Early life and education

-Rwamirama was born in Isingiro District on 16 December 1954.
-Bright Rwamirama attended Omungyenyi Primary School for his elementary education, Mbarara High School for his O-Level education and Kololo High School for his A-Level studies.
+Rwamirama was born on 16 December 1954 in Isingiro District.
+He attended Omungyenyi Primary School for his elementary education, Mbarara High School for his O-Level education and Kololo High School for his A-Level studies.
 He holds the degrees of Bachelor of Business Administration (1996) and Master of Business Administration (2004), from Makerere University.
 His Certificate in Management was awarded in 1993, also by Makerere.
 He also attended the British Junior Staff College, studying the Junior Command and Staff Course and Naval Postgraduate School, studying the Resource Management Course.
 He obtained certificates from both courses.